NiklasGustafsson/onnx/docs/Operators-ml.md

 ### <a name="ai.onnx.ml.LabelEncoder"></a><a name="ai.onnx.ml.labelencoder">**ai.onnx.ml.LabelEncoder**</a>

   Converts strings to integers and vice versa.<br><br>
+      If the string default value is set, it will convert integers to strings.
+      If the int default value is set, it will convert strings to integers.<br><br>
       Each operator converts either integers to strings or strings to integers, depending on which default value attribute is provided.
 Only one default value attribute should be defined.<br><br>
-      When converting from integers to strings, the string is fetched from the ``classes_strings`` list, by simple indexing.<br><br>
+      When converting from integers to strings, the string is fetched from the 'classes_strings' list, by simple indexing.<br><br>
-      When converting from strings to integers, the string is looked up in the list, and the index at which it is found is used as the converted value.<br><br>
+      When converting from strings to integers, the string is looked up in the list and the index at which it is found is used as the converted value.
-      If the string default value is set, it will convert integers to strings.
-      If the int default value is set, it will convert strings to integers.

 #### Version